 Depending on your financial situation right now, a divorce could harm or help your credit score, or in some cases have no impact.

-(If you’re curious about what your credit score is, you can check for free using Credit Karma.)
+(If you’re curious about what yours is, you can get a free credit score with Credit Karma.)

 Let’s talk about the less likely scenario first: divorce improving your credit.
 That situation can arise if your spouse is very irresponsible with money but you’re not.